Echo360 (EchoVideo): Student Guide

 Supported Browsers

-IMPORTANT: For best experience, you should be at a computer for viewing or participating in polls using a Google Chrome or Firefox.
+IMPORTANT: For best experience, you should be at a computer for viewing or participating in polls using a Supported Browser.

 Media can be viewed a variety of ways:

-• Embedded media in Canvas (Announcement, Assignment, Page, etc.): You may see one or more embedded videos that you can watch and playback.
+• Embedded media in Canvas: You may see one or more embedded videos or links in an (Announcement, Assignment, Page, Discussion, or Quiz.)

-• Echo360 tab (Canvas course menu): You will be directed to the home page of Echo360 (Classes list page) and all content your instructor has made available to view.
+• EchoVideo tab: (Canvas course menu): You will be directed to the home page of EchoVideo (Classes list page) and all content your instructor has made available to view.

 Accessing Embedded Media in Canvas